Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 Step 7 – Check if Your Website Is Mobile-Friendly

 According to Search Engine Land, 57% of all web traffic comes from mobile devices.
-That shows why having a mobile-friendly website in 2021 is a must.
+That shows why having a mobile-friendly website is a must nowadays.

 Step 8 – Optimize your Website Structure